compsocial/nothing-to-hide/README.md

 ####\*nix

 ## How to use
+1.  `cd` to the install directory, the default one is `~/nothing-to-hide`.
-1. Start the server with: `bash utils/run.sh`
+2. Start the server with: `bash utils/run.sh`.
-2. Open Chrome or Chromium and open your Gmail account.
+3. Open Chrome or Chromium and open your Gmail account.
-3. Write your email messages as you normally would.
+4. Write your email messages as you normally would.
-4. Before sending them hit the VAGUE-IFY button below the compose button.
+5. Before sending them hit the VAGUE-IFY button below the compose button.
-5. Revise your messages.
+6. Revise your messages.
 You can click on change words to bring them to their original form.
-6. When you are happy with your changes click Accept on the compose window.
+7. When you are happy with your changes click Accept on the compose window.
-6. Shutdown the server whenever you wish or just leave it running in the background.
+8. Shutdown the server whenever you wish or just leave it running in the background.

 # Developer